 We will transfer to our hotel near Cividale del Friuli, in the very heart of this prolific wine region where we will spend the first couple of nights of our trip.

 After our orientation meeting, lunch, and build-up bikes we will head to the countryside and enjoy a short ride through the amazing landscapes.

 Our ride will take us to cross the Italian-Slovenian borders a few times, showing us how interconnected this region has been through history.
 Scattered between the vineyard landscapes we will ride through places like Dobrovo Castle, Monte Calvario IWW monument, the intriguing place where the Gorizia wall was, and the Oslavia Sacrario Militare (IWW).

 All with the backdrop of the wine-producing hills of the Brda and Oslavia vineyards.

 Quite a busy day 1!

 Today we leave Friuli for a couple of days and ride into Slovenia via the Livek climb.
-We will descent to the historical town of Kobarid, here will visit a couple of interesting places: the St.Anthony Church and the Italian Cemetery, commemorating the IWW battle of the Caporetto in 1917.
+We will descend to the historical town of Kobarid, here will visit a couple of interesting places: the St.Anthony Church and the Italian Cemetery, commemorating the IWW battle of the Caporetto in 1917.

 Leaving Kobarid, we will ride by Napoleon’s bridge, destroyed and rebuild a few times in the last couple of centuries.